espressomd/espresso/doc/sphinx/advanced_methods.rst

 The immersed boundary method consists of two components, which can be used independently:

-  * :ref:`Inertialess Lattice-Boltzmann tracers` implemented as virtual sites
+  * :ref:`Inertialess lattice Boltzmann tracers` implemented as virtual sites

   * Interactions providing the elastic forces for the particles forming the surface.
 These are described below.